I love that you’re back, and here’s where you find me…

-It’s also been my(self’s) privilege to tag-along and hang on your every (Minnie) Pearls of Wisdom…
+It’s also been my(self’s) privilege to tag-along and hang on your every (Minnie) Pearl of Wisdom…

-Heads-up, Wonderfuls: I need to digress long enough to give you an inside scoop—
+Heads-up, Wonderfuls: I need to digress a moment–

 Fearing I’ve gotten lost in the country (theme), and about to cave in to “The Farmer In The Swell” “Chain of (old) Schools”,

 part of Me wants to nip Myself in the bud and announce,

-(*Oops–that nip/bud part came out wrong…but the show (yourself up) must go on…so, “don’t look back…every second, every moment, we’ve gotta make it last”*)
+(*Oops–that nip/bud part came out wrong, Trules…but the show (yourself up) must go on…so, “don’t look back…every second, every moment, we’ve gotta make (this) last”*)

 “I got to know right now!”

 “Before we go any further (with your fumbling old-school references)…”